turingschool/md_launch_curriculum/Mod2/Lessons/Week2/ProductiveStruggle.md

 ## Two Types of Struggle

 When working through a challenge - in programming or otherwise.
 We often find ourselves struggling to understand the problem, or developing a solution.
 This struggle isn't bad, its just part of the process!
 But, there are different ways of struggling through a problem - some more productive than others.
 We can generally group these behaviors under either **Productive Struggle** or **Unproductive Struggle**.
 Productive struggle moves you closer to your goal, while unproductive struggle is stagnant, or can even move you further from your goal.
+These definitions might feel familiar - we covered them in Mod0 as well!

 ### Identifying Productive Struggle